OskarHulter/sln-spellbook/src/content/docs/guides/intro-to-box-model.md

 ## Actions on objective

-The “Actions on Objective” stage is the final step in the Cyber Kill Chain, representing the attacker’s ultimate goal, which could include data theft, system disruption, or other malicious activities.
+The “Actions on Objective” stage is the final step in the Box Model Chain, representing the attacker’s ultimate goal, which could include data theft, system disruption, or other malicious activities.
 It signifies the completion of the attack’s primary objective.

 ## How to defend

-Organizations can apply security solutions and strategies to detect and prevent cyberattacks at various stages of the Cyber Kill Chain:
+Organizations can apply security solutions and strategies to detect and prevent cyberattacks at various stages of the Box Model Chain:

 ### Using Reconnaissance